Alicia Reyes McNamara was the sixth recipient of the South London Gallery Post-Graduate Residency from 2016 - 2017.

-Alicia Reyes McNamara recently received her MFA from the University of Oxford's Ruskin School of Art, after completing her BFA at California College of the Arts.
-Her work was included in the Bloomberg New Contemporaries exhibition at the Bluecoat and ICA in 2016.
+Alicia Reyes McNamara received her MFA from the University of Oxford’s Ruskin School of Art in 2016, after completing her BFA at California College of the Arts.
+Her work has been included in the Bloomberg New Contemporaries exhibition at the Bluecoat and ICA.